Why should I spay or neuter my dog?

 These procedures do not change dogs' drive to learn, hunt, or their intelligence level.
 Also, breeding is best left to the professionals.
 German Shorthaired Pointers should be screened for hip dysplasia, elbow dysplasia, cone degeneration and von Willebrand disease before breeding.
 These tests cost thousands of dollars, but are necessary to ensure that only the happiest, healthiest dogs continue the blood lines and prevent future animals that must live with a lifetime of disease and discomfort.

-A comprehensive list of local options can be found on the Animal League of America website by inputting your zip code.
+A comprehensive list of local options can be found on the North Shore Animal League America website by inputting your zip code.

-One of our volunteers will be in contact with you to assist making an appointment.
-Funds are available for owner assistance support on a limited basis.
+One of our volunteers will be in touch with you within a few days.